volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 * Something else (check the kext repo for a fitting kext)

 ### Graphics Kexts
-If you do not have an SMBIOS listed [here]() or do not have an AMD gpu, skip this step.
+If you do not have an SMBIOS listed [here](../master/Tips.md#nvidiagraphicsfixup-and-some-smbioses-explained) or  if you do not have an AMD gpu, skip this step.

-If you have an AMD GPU, make sure to get `WhateverGreen.kext` as well.
-If you have an NVIDIA GPU you'll have to worry about that later.
+If you have an AMD GPU, make sure to get `WhateverGreen.kext` and Lilu.

-Drag all the kexts over to `Hackintosh > Clover > Kexts > Other`
+(Disclaimer: This works on some cards.
+There are often extra steps that need to take place for you to get full graphics acceleration.)

+If you have an SMBIOS that needs the NvidiaGraphicsFixup kext, follow the instructions [here](../master/Tips.md#nvidiagraphicsfixup-and-some-smbioses-explained).

 ## Step 3 - Config